beerose/blog/content/posts/js-quiz/post.md

 #### Explanation

-JavaScript tries to convert both lefthand side and righthand side values to strings.
+JavaScript converts both lefthand side and righthand side values to strings.
 For an empty array it results in an empty string, whereas a string version of an object is "[object Object]".

 <div style="display: flex; justify-content: center; width: 100%">
   <div style="text-align: center; width: 200px; margin-right: 20px">